-\item \textit{Size:} In Algorithms~\ref{algo:attention-map} and \ref{algo:post-processing}, some morphological operations including closing and reconstruction are used to perform saliency map computation.
-The influences of the parameters $\omega_c$ and $\omega_r$ have already been presented in Fig.~\ref{fig:parameter-analysis}.
-These parameters have a substantial impact on the output of CNS, especially on the ImgSal dataset.
-As Figs.~\ref{fig:hard-case-e} and \ref{fig:hard-case-f} show, the manually labeled small salient objects are eroded because the structuring elements chosen in the algorithms are larger than the sizes of these objects.
+\item \textit{Size:} In the proposed model, some morphological operations, including closing and reconstruction, are used to compute saliency maps.
+The influences of the parameters $\omega_c$ and $\omega_r$ have been presented in Fig.~\ref{fig-parameter-analysis}.
+These parameters have a substantial impact on the outputs of our model, especially on the ImgSal data set.
+As Figs.~\ref{fig-hard-case-e} and \ref{fig-hard-case-f} show, the manually labeled regions are eroded because the morphological structures are larger than the sizes of these regions.

-\item Another hard case is caused by the thin artificial black border around some test images, as illustrated in the first row of Fig.~\ref{fig:hard-case-a}.
-When doing the flood-fill operation on certain boolean maps, CNS regards the inner area as a whole region which is surrounded by an enclosed boundary, and does not set any of the foreground pixels to 0.
-Such a processing mechanism leaves unchanged background elements inside the black border, and results in the failure of figure-ground segregation. \end{itemize}
+\item Another hard case is caused by the thin artificial borders around some test images, as illustrated in Fig.~\ref{fig-hard-case-a}.
+When doing the clear-border operation on boolean maps, the proposed model will regard the inner area as a whole region which is surrounded by an enclosed boundary, and does not set any of the foreground pixels to 0.
+Such a processing mechanism leaves unchanged background elements inside the artificial borders, and results in the failure of figure-ground segregation. \end{itemize}

-Clearly, the proposed model focuses on bottom-up image processing techniques, and only employs low-level features including color and intensity in its paradigm.
+Clearly, the proposed model focuses on the bottom-up image processing technique, and only exploits some low-level image features.
 Therefore, it fails to highlight the regions that have similar colors to their surroundings.
 One way to tackle this issue is to invoke more complex visual features.
-Second, under the definition of surroundedness, the region connected to the image border is not enclosed by a complete outer contour, resulting in the absence of object level information in the attention map computation.
-Background priors and top-down cues should be employed to solve this problem.
-Finally, the CNS model works well for detecting large salient objects, but is not suitable for small salient objects.
+Second, under the definition of surroundedness, the regions connected to the image borders are not enclosed by any complete outer contour.
+This results in the absence of object-level information in the attention map computation.
+The above problem can be solved by invoking some background priors and top-down cues.
+Finally, the proposed model works well for detecting large salient objects, but is not suitable for small ones.
 It would be interesting to adopt a multi-scale strategy or automatically seek the optimal scale for the detection of different sizes of salient objects.